ARYAN1956/student_management/README.md

 ./student_mgmt   # For Linux/Mac
 student_mgmt.exe # For Windows

-📌 How It Works
+# 📌 How It Works
 -On startup, the main menu is displayed.
 -Select options 1-6 to perform operations.
 -Student records are written/read in binary format from students.dat.

-🚫 Limitations
+# 🚫 Limitations
-No input validation (e.g., invalid percentage or roll number).
+-No input validation (e.g., invalid percentage or roll number).
-Not portable across systems unless compiled accordingly.
+-Not portable across systems unless compiled accordingly.
-Only runs in console, no GUI.
+-Only runs in console, no GUI.

-📄 License
+# 📄 License
-This project is open-source and available for educational and non-commercial use.
+-This project is open-source and available for educational and non-commercial use.